CURRENT PROJECT

 A Growing Market

 The APN project is well-positioned to succeed.
 The 2025 US President’s budget includes $8.1 billion for the Substance Abuse and Mental Health Services Administration (SAMHSA), demonstrating strong demand and government support for mental health and addiction treatment.
-In 2023, 48 million Americans battled addiction, with over half struggling with drug addiction, driving the mental health and addiction treatment market to $138.45 billion in 2022, with a projected annual growth rate of 6.3% through 2030.
+In 2023, 48 million Americans battled addiction, with over half struggling with drug addiction.
+In 2022, the mental health and addiction treatment market had already risen to $138.45 billion in the United States, with a projected annual growth rate of 6.3% through 2030.

-The project expansion is being executed by GE Johnson, a construction industry leader with over 50 years of experience delivering diverse projects across the healthcare, education, commercial, and industrial sectors, including numerous complex and high-profile developments.
-In addition, a subsidiary of LCR Capital Partners serves as a co-manager of the manager, leveraging its extensive EB-5 experience to protect the interests of EB-5 investors, help preserve their capital, and meet their immigration requirements.
+The project expansion is being executed by GE Johnson, a construction industry leader with over 50 years of experience delivering diverse projects across the health care, education, commercial, and industrial sectors, including numerous complex and high-profile developments.
+In addition, a subsidiary of LCR Capital Partners co-manages, leveraging its extensive EB-5 experience to protect the interests of EB-5 investors, help preserve their capital, and meet their immigration requirements.

 Image Gallery